AllenJue/Server/README.md

 When establishing a connection, a user needs to first 'create' an account by creating a Client and calling authenticate() with the Client object with the 'create' parameter as true.
 They can later connect to the Server with the correct credentials with the 'create' parameter as false when calling authenticate().
-To close a connection, enter 'quit'
+To close a connection, enter 'quit'.

+A MySQL supporting version is also available.
+It was implemented with AWS RDS, and can be easily connected to by the endpoint, username, and password for a RDS created with AWS.

 ## Technologies
 * Java SDK 1.8
 * Java 8
+* MySQL
+* MySQL JDBC Connector

 ## How to use